Understanding Dynamics In Music

 Dynamics in music was first introduced by renaissance composer Giovanni Gabrieli.

 When a larger variety of instruments were developed, more kinds of dynamic markings came to light.
-As a result, composers started using more and more words to express the relative volumes at which they wanted their pieces to be performed.
-Dynamic markings are written as acronyms for Italian terms because musicians often utilize Italian words and phrases.
+As a result, composers started using more and more words different types of dynamics in music to used express the relative volumes at which they wanted their pieces to be performed.

 Static Dynamics